Alternative

 Package Insurance Available as add-on Available at up to 50% less

-Quick Setup Onboarding can be complex Sign up and ship in minutes
+Quick Setup Onboarding can be lengthy Sign up and print a label in about 30 seconds

 Pricing Comparison